Evva1023/Blog-FE/README.md

-## Blog Application - front-end built with React
+## Blog Application -- Front-End built with React

 Users can register and create their own posts